matthiasbuecker/geophysics-xochimilco-viveros/README.md

 > Bücker, M., Lozano-Garcia.
 S., Ortega-Guerrero, B., Caballero-Miranda, M., Pérez, L., Caballero, L., Pita de la Paz, C., Sánchez-Galindo, A., Jesús Villegas, F., Flores Orozco, A., Brown, E., Werne, J., Valero Garcés, B., Schwalb, A., Kemna, A., Sánchez-Alvaro, E., Launizar-Martínez, N., Valverde-Placencia, A., Garay-Jiménez, F. (2017).
 Geoelectrical and Electromagnetic Methods Applied to Paleolimnological Studies: Two Examples from Desiccated Lakes in the Basin of Mexico. *Boletín de la Sociedad Geológica Mexicana*, 69(2), 279-298, http://dx.doi.org/10.18268/bsgm2017v69n2a1.

-The data of the 2017 field campaign is being analysed by Yoselyn Gómez Peña in the frame of an ongoing thesis project.
+The data of the 2017 field campaign is being analysed by Yoselyn Gómez Peña in the context of an ongoing thesis project.
 As soon as the thesis is completed, we will provide the corresponding reference here.

 If you find our data useful in your own research, please mention this data set, the manuscript and/or the thesis.